The Cadillac XT4 is the luxury marque’s smallest crossover offering.

 General Motors filed a trademark application for the XT4 name with the Untied States Patent and Trademark Office on November 7th, 2014.

-The Cadillac XT4 will ride on General Motors’ front-drive E2 platform shared with the following vehicles:
+The XT4 rides on General Motors’ front-wheel-drive E2 platform shared with the following vehicles:

 - 2016 and newer Chevrolet Malibu